Maximilianos/maxpanas.com/notes.md

 - DONE! - setup the staging server with the project
 - DONE! - fix the fixed localhost paths in the app/config.js
 - DONE! - set up Let's Encrypt for staging
-- add better handling of staging environment related configuration and behavior
+- DONE! - add better handling of staging environment related configuration and behavior
-  - configure meta robots in staging and dev to be noindex, nofollow (or configure proxy to serve robots.txt for staging)
+- DONE! - configure meta robots in staging and dev to be noindex, nofollow
+- configure proxy to serve robots.txt for staging (?)

 ## What do I need to do to deploy to the live environment?

 - DONE! - setup the live server with the project (it is the same as the staging server for now)
-- set up Let's Encrypt for live
+- DONE! - set up Let's Encrypt for live

 ## Design